rjmangubat23/OpenSSL/README.md

 # Compiling the latest OpenSSL for Android

+I created this to specifically answer the question on stackoverflow with regards to building the latest OpenSSL, its been a big pain for me and I would like to help people on how to go about this.
 For this example, I am using the version openssl-1.0.2g and Android NDK32 r10b.

     $ rm -rf openssl-1.0.2g/
     $ tar xzf openssl-1.0.2g.tar.gz